YeochanYoun119/EscapeRoom/README.md

 # EscapeRoom
 Escape room is one of my favorite games.
 You have to uses items in proper place to escape the room.
-Some items might be hidden, so you have to find them in someplace.\
+Some items might be hidden, so you have to find them through the game.\
-Try compete with your friend who can eacape faster!!!
+Try compete with your friend who can eacape faster!!!\
 <img src="./20200831_175509.jpg" width=600 height=400>

 # How to play